Human Services (Transfer)

 HOURS TO BE COMPLETED

 For students who are completing a Liberal Arts AA degree you are expected to complete 110 hours (HSV-801, 3 credits).
 Students who are completing the Human Services AAS degree are to complete 220 hours.
 This can be done by taking 110 hours twice (HSV-801, 3 credits) or by taking 220 hours once (HSV-800, 6 credits).
-If you are wanting to complete the Certified Alcohol and Drug Counselor track you are expected to complete 500 total hours (requires both HSV-813 & SHV-814, each 250 hours/6 credits).
+If you are wanting to complete the Certified Alcohol and Drug Counselor track you are expected to complete 500 total hours (requires both HSV-813 & HSV-814, each 250 hours/6 credits).

 Step 1